 Develop an employee value proposition.
 In addition to that, make clear what candidates can expect from you and what you expect from them

 Develop employer branding strategy that includes advertising jobs, monitoring social channels, and delivering a quality candidate experience

 From time to time, some organizations make employer branding mistakes, and they don’t know how damaging that can be to their Employer Brand.
 Here is the list of common employer branding mistakes, which you should avoid while building an employer brand for your company:

 Ignoring social media (Instagram, Facebook, Linkedin etc.)

 Avoiding bad reviews

-Nowadays, just posting job opportunities on search sites and hoping that talented candidates will apply isn’t enough.
-So, today, you have to be proactive while searching for potential candidates and build a strong Employer brand.
+Nowadays, just posting job opportunities on search sites and hoping that top talents will apply isn’t enough.
+So, today, you have to be proactive while searching for potential candidates and build a Strong Employer brand.
 As a result, you are to avoid common employer branding mistakes.